yzh119/segtree-transformer-v0/README.md

 ## Custom Op

-The custom op module is written in CUDA, to accelerate graph attentions. *DGL 0.3 would provide much faster graph kernels, this submodule will be deprecated after the release of DGL 0.3*.
+The custom op module is written in CUDA, to accelerate graph attentions. *DGL 0.3 would provide much faster graph kernels, this submodule shall be deprecated after the release of DGL 0.3*.
 ```
 cd customop
 python setup.py install